Jun 3, 2022

 Those families that do choose to parent children will spend more to bring those children into their families, through surrogacy, sperm donation, reproductive medicine and adoption fees.

-LGBTQ+ Americans also face unique medical costs that can put a major strain on their budget.
+LGBTQ+ Americans also face unique medical costs that can put a major strain on their budgets.
 This can include anything from higher HIV/AIDS treatment and medication, hormone therapy, and delayed or less effective medical treatment due to the stigma of being LGBTQ+.

-For some transgender people who choose gender reassignment surgery, the medical costs can be crippling—almost six figures in some cases.
+For some transgender people who choose gender reassignment surgery, the medical costs can be crippling — almost six figures in some cases.
 That can be financially devastating for those who are uninsured or whose policies don’t cover the costs.

 The Cost of Living (and Keeping Up with the Joneses)